 - Because the NEE system rolls over to a new school year in July, individuals cannot enter a BIP for the upcoming school year until after the rollover has taken place.
 However, a new plan can be created using the Word Document version of the organizer that is found on the Help and Resources section of the NEE Data Tool.
 Administrators can begin their plan on the Word Document in the spring and then copy/paste the text into the online organizer in the fall.

 - The Ready for Review button is intended to be used when the BIP is ready to be scored by the principal’s supervisor.
 If a principal uses the Ready for Review button in the fall for a pre-implementation check, no further changes can be made to the plan, and no files can be uploaded after the plan has been submitted for review.
 Once a principal has started their BIP, their supervisor can see it by clicking the My Principals tab on the left-side menu and then clicking Review Building Improvement Plan Organizers.

-In upcoming blogs on principal evaluation, we will detail the other three measures that are part of the NEE Principal Evaluation system: the NEE Principal Professional Development Plan, the NEE Building Personnel Development Plan, and the NEE Student Survey.
+In upcoming blogs on principal evaluation, we will detail the other three measures that are part of the NEE Principal Evaluation system: the NEE Building Personnel Development Plan, the NEE Principal Professional Development Plan, and the NEE Teacher Survey.